Skip to content

 Heating charges

-This means that tenant charges for this service will be significantly lower in 2024/25.
-Costs this year are 41% less compared with 2023/24.
+This means that tenant charges for this service will be lower in 2025/26.
+Net costs this year have reduced 7.54%.

 Parking charges